We want you to make the right choice when you choose a college.

 Additional financial aid may be available, including a range of academic scholarships, the Hill Country College Fund, as well as Federal and State student loans and grants that are available for eligible students who complete the FAFSA each year.

 Over 95% of our undergraduate students receive some form of financial aid (academic and needs-based scholarships, grants, loans, work study), and the average aid package of students with demonstrated need is over $19,000.
 Read more about financial aid for school at Schreiner University here .

 4. The University Experience

 First-year students at Schreiner never feel left out or alone.
 Before the school year even begins, freshmen bond during Mountaineer Days and Welcome Week.
 During these orientation days, students attend seminars where they learn about themselves and others.

 Ice-breakers, hikes, river rafting, the ropes course and team building activities like the "human-knot" and "Texas skis" help students form a lasting relationship with one another that will last for years after graduation.
 Peer Advisors are upperclassmen that guide you through your transition through your first year at college.

 - Over 60% of Schreiner students live on campus.

 - There are 4 traditional, co-ed, resident halls and one co-ed, apartment-style residence hall on campus.

-- There are 38 different registered student organizations on campus - everything from Bike Club to Student Senate, from national fraternities and sororities to Campus Ministry.
+- There are 38 different registered student organizations on campus - everything from Bike Club to Student Government, from national fraternities and sororities to Campus Ministry.